aesrael/sortr.py/readme.md

 ## sort files in your machine (works for linux, windows and mac)

+## no libraries required, all you need is to have python installed

 ## default directory to sort is Downloads, you can change this by

 ## `sortDir = '%s/Dir/to/sort/' % (homeDir)`